Graduate and Teaching Opportunities

 Who is eligible to apply?

-Graduate and Teaching Assistantships are limited to accepted degree candidates (including international students in the students in the F-1 or J-1 visa categories) who will be enrolled full time in their plan of study for the 2017-2018 academic year.
-It is appropriate for prospective students who have submitted graduate applications, but not yet matriculated, to apply for Assistantship positions at the same time.
+Graduate and Teaching Assistantships are limited to accepted degree candidates (including international students in the students in the F-1 or J-1 visa categories) who will be enrolled full time in their plan of study for the 2018-2019 academic year.
+It is appropriate for prospective students who have applied to graduate programs but are not yet matriculated to apply for Assistantship positions.
 Awards are based on academic achievement and fit with program needs.
 Assistantships can be revoked if students earn grades below a B. Appointments are for one year and are subject to satisfactory job performance.

 When and where are the applications due?

-Applications are due by March 1 and students may apply to as many positions as they feel qualified.
+Applications are due by March 15 and students may apply to as many positions as they feel qualified.
 See the individual posts for application information.
 Each program or department has its own schedule for interviewing, but most will make their appointments by July 1.
-Download application here.

 What is the expected academic load?